 - Complete course requirements available here

-- Additional Materials: Beginning with the End in Mind PDF book (Mer’s recommendation but not required.
-UPDATE: Now included in your student materials, Fundamentals students DO NOT need to buy separately)
+- Additional Recommended Materials: Beginning with the End in Mind PDF book (UPDATE: Now included in your student materials, Fundamentals students DO NOT need to buy separately)

 - Check out our article How to Prepare for Your Fundies Class in 5 Steps

 Ready to take Fundamentals and improve your diving enjoyment?
 Click here to Start Training with GUE.